Frequently Asked Questions

 You can read about the language requirements for the programme here.

-No, we will only accept an official certificate of your results as proof of language proficiency.
+No, we only accept an official certificate of your results as proof of language proficiency.
 The language proficiency test result must be submitted by the application deadline.

 Yes, in this case, you must document that you have completed your bachelor’s degree as soon as possible and no later than 20 September.